 Independent Contractors or Employees?

-In my continuing effort to keep you advised of the differences between independent contractors and employees, I've found another Tax Court case.
+In my continuing effort to keep you advised of the differences between independent contractors and employees, We've found another Tax Court case.
 This case involves massage therapists.
 Here's the story:

 Tax Court Case 1: Massage Therapists

 Massage therapists, cosmetologists, and nail technicians (service providers) operated on the premises of a spa.
-They were charged a weekly "booth rent" equal to the greater of about $80 or 25 percent of the individual's gross revenue.
+They were charged a weekly "booth rent" equal to the greater of about $80 or 25% of the individual's gross revenue.
 Some worked full-time, others part-time.